 Football & All Sport Bonuses

 Winning accas on any sports market with min odds of 1/2 (1.5) can get a cash bonus of up 50%.
 Trebles get a 2% bonus rising with the number of selections to 50% for 16-folds+.
 Markets where stakes can be returned such as draw no bet or Asian handicaps are excluded.
 Max extra £5,000.

-Accumulators on all football markets (excluding Build Your Bet) could all get 10% bonus additional winnings up to £100 paid as a free bet.
-Each acca must have at least 3 legs and accumulative odds of 6/4 or greater with each leg at least 1/10.
+Accumulators on all 90 minute football markets (excluding specials) could get 10% bonus additional winnings up to £100 paid as a free bet.
+Each acca must have at least 3 legs and cumulative odds of 6/4 or greater with a minimum stake of £1.
+One per customer per day.